 The Air Force Library Program has 91 libraries that serve more than 4.5 million customers.
 They circulate 3.5 million items annually and house more than 2.7 million print, audio, video and online resources.
 See what it can do for you and your family today.

 The Navy MWR Digital Library is always open.
 With more than 25 online services, it gives sailors, their families, retirees and civilians 24/7 access to a wide variety of material.
 The Navy MWR Digital Library and ashore and afloat libraries provide academic, research and career-development resources.
 Sailors can earn college degrees and certificates.
 They can update promotion packages, prepare to transition or retire and more.

 The Navy MWR Digital Library portal has e-books, audiobooks, newspapers and 10,000 full-text journals and magazines.
 It offers one-on-one tutoring, Defense Activity for Non-Traditional Education Support tests, and College-Level Examination Program practice exams and study guides.

 Ashore MWR libraries and resource centers are available on 31 naval bases.
 Eligible customers can check out a variety of print and audiovisual materials.
 The libraries provide free access to computers and Wi-Fi.
 Some have story hours, summer reading programs, classes and book clubs.

 The JBPHH Library provides an avenue for service members, family members, DoD employees, and retirees to continue their professional and self-developmental educational pursuits, as well as resources for productive use of leisure time.
 Many online products, including downloadable audio books, e-books, and college level practice tests, are available from the Navy's and the Air Force's digital libraries.
 In addition, the library offers customer-use computers with Internet access as well as Wi-Fi access, free of charge.
-Storytime twice a month, book clubs, Makerspace, summer reading and annual creative writing contest are just a few of the many programs offered at the library.
+Story time every month, book clubs, STEM programs, summer reading and annual creative writing contest are just a few of the many programs offered at the library.